 - Itching that worsens or keeps you awake at night

-While poison ivy, oak and sumac are certainly important to watch out for, Dr. Baeseman warns the increasing presence of wild parsnip in our region also warrants concern.
+While poison ivy, oak and sumac are important to watch out for, Dr. Baeseman warns the increasing presence of wild parsnip in our region also warrants concern.

 Over the course of the past decade, wild parsnip has become a well-known invasive species in Wisconsin, spreading to more than half of its counties.